rteyssier/CCA_Finite_Volume/ramses_tutorial/5-running-simulations-on-multiple-processors.md

 # Running a parallel job on `adroit`

-We now describe how to run a parallel job on the `adroit` cluster.
+We now describe how to run a parallel job on the `rusty` cluster.
 First we need to compile our code using the MPI library.
 For this, go back in the `ramses/bin` directory and type:
 ```
-module load openmpi/gcc/4.1.0
+module load openmpi4
 make clean
 make NDIM=2 MPI=1
 ```